 While aboard the X-Jet, John Sublime apologized to Jubilee about scaring her earlier.
 He explained that the baby, whom Jubilee has named Shogo, was a carrier of his sister Arkea.
 Upon leaving Shogo's body, the baby's life had shut down and he would now restart as a baby boy with an entirely new personality and sense of self.
 Saying that her son would need her when he awoke, Jubilee contemplated Sublime's words and the likelihood that she is now the closest thing to Shogo's mother.

-Pyrokinesis: As a mutant, Jubilee generated brightly colored bursts of plasma energy which she could fire from her hands as balls, streams, or any other shape.
-They went wherever Jubilee desired, and exploded at her command.
-She could also absorb the plasma energy back into her body without harm.
-A point of interest about Jubilee's powers is that she could control the effect that they had on her desired targets.
+Pyrokinesis: As a mutant, Jubilee once and now currently generates brightly colored bursts of plasma energy which she could fire from her hands as balls, streams, or any other shape.
+They travel wherever Jubilee desires, and explodes at her command.
+She can also absorb the plasma energy back into her body without harm.
+A point of interest about Jubilee's powers is that she can control the effect that they had on her desired targets.
 These power effects have been shown to blind and emit concussive force, burn and scald skin, detonate and disintegrate solid objects, and also shatter solid metal objects such as locks and bolts.
-Jubilee also possessed the ability to detonate matter at a sub-atomic level, essentially making her a walking atomic bomb.
+Jubilee also possesses the ability to detonate matter at a sub-atomic level, essentially making her a walking atomic bomb.

 According to Emma Frost, Jubilee was one of the most powerful mutants she had ever encountered, but noted that her fear of harming others kept her from using those powers to their full potential.

-Jubilee was also undetectable by Sentinels and their mutant tracking equipment, as well as by telepaths such as Psylocke.
+Jubilee is also undetectable by Sentinels and their mutant tracking equipment, as well as by telepaths such as Psylocke.
 The true nature and extent of this power are still a mystery.

 - Superhuman Strength: Jubilee possessed a variation of the Wizard's Wonder Gloves.
 The micro-circuits lining the gauntlets were designed to use gravitational waves for the purpose of increasing her strength to superhuman levels.